blastbeng/discord-tts-bot/README.md

 ### Installing & Deploy

-There are two ways to run this bot, one is by manually using docker-compose and another in is by using the convenience script install.sh.
+There are two ways to run this bot, one is by manually using docker-compose and another one is by using the convenience script install.sh.

 The main difference is that the automated install requires systemd and will handle the bot restarts automatically.